Tka4enkoKV/frontend-project-44/README.md

 The set of games to include:

 ### 1. Brain-even
-You need to define an even number
+You need to define an even number. /n
 **To launch:**
 ```
 brain-even